 COVID-19 Causes Serious Symptoms.

 There is still much that is unknown when it comes to COVID-19, some of which will not become clear until we’ve come out the other side (due to under testing, asymptomatic-but-infected individuals, and more), and this includes the virus’s ultimate mortality rate.
 What we know so far is that COVID-19 has very serious symptoms.
 The current rate of hospitalization for COVID-19 patients in China and Italy is 10 to 15% (13).
+There are university reports that this could be higher in the 65-and-older population, with 20 to 24% of this demographic’s COVID-19-positive patients requiring hospitalization.
+Again, these numbers will become more clear when this is all over due to limitations in testing.
 For comparison, the CDC estimates that in an average year, 1.0 to 1.8% of seasonal-flu-positive patients require hospitalization.
 And the hospitalization rate for the ongoing 2019-2020 flu season is estimated at 1.0 to 1.3% (12).

 How Is COVID-19 Transmitted?

 The coronaviruses, including COVID-19, are spread from person to person via respiratory-droplet transmission.
-Every time an infected individual coughs, sneezes, yells, or even breathes, they release infected droplets into the environment up to 6 feet away.
-Additionally, COVID-19 can live on some surfaces for up to 3 days (11), so even if you were not in the direct line of fire from a cough or sneeze, you can still pick up infected droplets from other surfaces they have landed upon and transport them to your face (eyes, nose, or mouth) via your hands.
+Every time an infected individual coughs, sneezes, yells, or even breathes, they release infected droplets into the environment up to about 6 feet away–and possibly even further.
+This distance of 6 feet comes from standard medical precautions for any disease spread via droplets, including the common cold and other coronaviruses.
+We are learning that droplets may travel further than 6 feet in some situations, and so we should consider this to be truly a minimum precaution.
+Additionally, COVID-19 viral particles can live on some surfaces for up to 3 days (11), so even if you were not in the direct line of fire from a cough or sneeze, you can still pick up infected droplets from other surfaces they have landed upon and transport them to your face (eyes, nose, or mouth) via your hands.
+We should also keep in mind that a lot of virology still needs to be done (and is actively being done) to determine how virulent COVID-19 is.
+Virulence refers to how many viral particles are needed to get someone sick.
+For example, measles is highly virulent and requires a very low number of particles to infect someone, whereas the common cold or flu requires more viral particles to sufficiently infect an individual.

 Why Should Each of Us Take Action in the COVID-19 Pandemic?

-For as much panic as I’ve witnessed over the past weeks, I’ve also witnessed an equal amount of ambivalence.
+For as much panic as I’ve witnessed over the past couple months, I’ve also witnessed an equal amount of ambivalence.
 How much danger is each of us actually in?
-What it looks like right now is that if you are under the age of 50 and do not have other risk factors such as a history of smoking, a compromised immune system, cardiovascular disease, or any other chronic illness, you’re likely to be okay (2, 6).
-‘Okay’ means that if you become infected, you will likely only experience mild symptoms (as in about 80% of the cases in China) or even be asymptomatic–the latter a problem all its own as we’ve explained.
+What it looks like right now is that if you are under the age of 50 and do not have other risk factors such as a history of smoking, a compromised immune system, cardiovascular disease, or any other chronic illness, you are much less likely to require hospitalization or intensive care (2, 6).
+What this means is that if you become infected, you will likely only experience mild symptoms (as in about 80% of the cases in China) or even be asymptomatic–the latter a problem all its own as we’ve explained.
+Symptoms can range from being down with a bad cold to “getting hit by a truck,” as was described to me by a friend.
+The big difference between riding this out at home versus requiring medical care has been coming down to people experiencing shortness of breath and low oxygen saturation (how well oxygenated your blood is).

-That said, there are a lot of people reading this who are older than 50 or who have health conditions.
+There are also a lot of people reading this who are older than 50 or who have health conditions.
 And we all know and spend time with people who are and do.
 These are the people who are most vulnerable to becoming severely ill as a result of COVID-19.
-Thus, how each of us individually and thus our whole community responds matters.
+Thus, how each of us individually and how our whole community responds matters.
 I urge you to not panic, but I also urge you to take pause and reflect on how you can help the vulnerable of all our communities.
+Piggybacking off our climate-change conversations, I’ve been asking myself, How can I limit my COVID-19 ‘footprint?’

 What we need to do is to interfere with the natural flow of the COVID-19 outbreak by slowing its spread (4).
 This is what the scientific community calls ‘flattening the curve’ or reducing the number of active cases at any given time.